Lollygot/Braintree-Android-App-Switch/README.md

 The debug build of the app points to the live endpoint by default.
 You need to configure it to point to the sandbox endpoint.

-> _Note_: The isPermissiveSSLEnabled configuration is actually not needed

-1. Follow these steps to configure the debug PayPal app (under section "Android PayPal app changes"): https://paypal.atlassian.net/wiki/spaces/Checkout/pages/1129122168/Android+Stage+Testing+instructions+for+BT+Demo+app+and+In+App+Checkout+in+Venice#Android-PayPal-app-changes.
-2. Instead of creating a new endpoint that points to the staging or QA environment, instead just choose the sandbox endpoint that's in the list ("https://api.sandbox.paypal.com").
+1. Open the "PayPal Developer Settings" app
+2. Open the "Endpoints" tab
+3. In here, open the sandbox endpoint in the list and click the select button ("https://api.sandbox.paypal.com")
+4. Kill the "PayPal Developer Settings" app and open the "PayPal" app
-3. Login to a personal sandbox account.
+5. Log in to a personal sandbox account.
 You should see a screen saying something about how this is a sandbox app, and there shouldn't be any functionality to the app.

 ### Enable App Links for the Debug PayPal App and for this Demo App